• Accessibility

 In Chemung County:

-• 60% change in Elmira with muted to average orange, yellow and brown leaves.
+• 70% change and peak in Elmira with yellow and orange leaves.

 In Cortland County: